brandon-birchall/brandon-birchall/README.md

 I also learned a lot about computer graphics and how realistic scenes can be drawn by mimicking what light does in the real world.
 This involves a lot of linear algebra and vector mathematics which I enjoyed learning in a computer graphics context.

-# Experience

-I use my GitHub to post side-projects I'm working on or have worked on in the past, feel free to have a look around!

-## Specific Skills

-- Java, C, Python, GLSL, SQL, JavaScript, Assembly
-- Docker, Linux and Gradle
-- Blockchain and cryptocurrencies
-- Agile development and leadership positions
-- Machine Learning (TensorFlow, Scikit-Learn, NumPy, Matplotlib, JupyterNotebook, Conda, Mamba)

-# Education

-- Soon to graduate from Lancaster University with a predicted **first class honours  in BSc Computer Science**
-- A Level Mathematics (A), Computer Science (A), Physics (B)
-- AS Level Further Mathematics (A)